 Other things you could try when you're feeling stressed include:

 Just as you should forgive yourself for any failures, you should also reward yourself for your successes.
-When you reach your targets, give yourself a reward.
+When you reach your set goals, give yourself a reward.
 This could include:

 It’s easy to focus on all the things you will lose when you’re trying to lose weight.
 That could be doughnuts and burgers, or it could be lying on the couch watching TV all weekend.
 To spark that motivation, try instead to think about the things you will gain from losing weight.